 Individual states and areas with the highest mean annual wages include Washington, D.C., New York, Hawaii, California and Massachusetts, with mean annual wages from $136,930 to $157,590.

 Annual Mean Wage by Specific Industry within Health Administration

 The field of health administration is home to a range of opportunities for experienced leaders to substantially improve the health and well-being of individuals and communities.

-Potential areas of employment with the highest annual median wages include nursing and residential care facilities, physician offices, outpatient care centers, hospitals and government, with annual mean wages from $84,260 to $110,460.
+Potential areas of employment with the highest mean annual wages include pharmaceutical and medicine manufacturing, scientific research and development services, insurance carriers, and device manufacturing, with mean annual wages from $158,670 to $205,470.
 For more information on career resources click here.